Funeral Directors Category: West Midlands

 - Your first call will be answered by either Carrie or Fran.
 Day or night.

-- Home visits – yes, this is how Carrie and Fran work, by visiting you at home or at a location of your choice.
+- Home visits – yes, if you’d prefer, they’ll visit you at home or at a location of your choice.
 Or, if you live a long way away, they’ll meet you by Skype.

 - Same sex person to wash and dress?
-Yes, if this is important to you then male colleagues from the funeral home where ‘A Natural Undertaking’ use the mortuary space will look after your relative.
+Yes, if this is important to you then male colleagues from the funeral home (where ‘A Natural Undertaking’ used to use the mortuary space before moving into Vicarage Road) will look after your relative.
 Otherwise it would usually be Fran and Carrie who do this.

 - Embalming?
 Only if expressly requested or if required by a situations such as repatriation.